TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 This feedback gives you an indication which parts of the name binding rules might still be uncovered by your tests.
 It includes a summary on how many erroneous language definitions you reveal and how many points you earn by detecting them.

+We are still in the process of testing the early feedback mechanism for this assignment, which might result in some delay in your feedback.
+{: .notice .notice-warning}

 ## Detailed Instructions

 ### Preliminaries